 The definition matches the mission of surety bond.
 In short, surety bond is a financial guarantee on the performance of an obligation.

-Generally, surety bond is a three party contract in which one party guarantees a second party the successful performance of a third party.
+Generally, a surety bond is a three party contract in which one party guarantees a second party the successful performance of a third party.
 Here are the three parties:

 1. The Surety